orbitoo/grok-chat-proxy2/readme.md

 > If you call `./app-windows-amd64.exe -c -n <number>`, it will refer to the `cookies` file and ignore the `-n` option.

+### By Default

+By default, just run the executable without any options for the first time, and it will open a browser window for you to log in.
+After logging in, the cookies will be saved to `userdata` folder automatically.

 ### Use Cookies

 To get the cookies: